Who is Nestor Hernandez, the man charged with capital murder in the fatal shootings of two Dallas hospital employees?

 Who is Nestor Hernandez?

-According to his Facebook page, Hernandez attended W.T.
+Hernandez is local and briefly attended W.T.
 White High School in North Dallas of the Dallas Independent School District.

 Hernandez appeared in Dallas County courts on multiple charges as a young man -- including a 2012 robbery conviction and a 2009 delinquent conduct constituting the felony offense of assault of a public servant -- before ultimately accepting a plea deal on an aggravated robbery charge he faced in 2015.